meganlooff/InterimPerformance-Dot-Gov-2018/_posts/2020-09-17-shared-services-rigas.md

 **Shared Services** - Third, Under the Sharing Quality Services CAP goal, we are driving efficiency and ensuring we maximize the value of each taxpayer dollar.
 Shared Services is driving these outcomes by:
 - Improving mission support services to agencies, which allows them to focus on serving taxpayers, not wasting effort on process;
-- Agreeing on government-wide business standards for common mission support services so we can better track our success and outcomes;
+- Agreeing on government-wide business standards for common mission support services so we can better track our success and outcomes; and
 - Increasing use of existing shared services to save taxpayer money

 Agencies need to continue to move forward on adopting shared services.
 This is a key way to:
-- Close the gap between industry and federal performance so we can deliver for taxpayers in the same way they receive services everywhere else
+- Close the gap between industry and federal performance so we can deliver for taxpayers in the same way they receive services everywhere else;
 - Provide agencies with modern, customer-centric, and secure marketplaces for both solutions and services; and
 - Realize actual cost savings through reducing redundant procurements and generating economies of both scale and skill